 In today’s competitive economy, employee retention is more important than ever.
 Fortunately, keeping your team happy doesn’t have to be difficult or expensive.
-In fact, studies have shown that simply thanking employees for their hard effort dramatically improves a company’s success, according to Forbes.
+In fact, studies have shown that simply thanking employees for their hard effort dramatically improves a company’s success and provide recognition to employess, according to Forbes.

 Providing your staff with physical rewards for a job well done takes that concept a step further, which naturally keeps your team working harder and happier.

-So how does an employee recognition program boost productivity and eventually your company’s bottom line?
+So how does an employee recognition program to boost productivity and eventually your company’s bottom line?

 Let’s take a look at why awards are an effective motivator and how you can get more from your employees without breaking the budget or using unfavorable managerial strategies.